MSLNZ/msl-network/docs/labview.rst

    >>> from msl.network import connect
    >>> cxn = connect(host='change to be the hostname of the computer that is running the Manager')

-establish a link with the *Adder* Service:
+establish a link with the *Adder* Service

 .. code-block:: pycon

    >>> adder = cxn.link('Adder')

-and send a request to the *Adder* Service:
+and send a request to the *Adder* Service

 .. code-block:: pycon